The Countryside Awards are a celebration of the fantastic work being carried out in Hampshire to support a thriving countryside.

 Successful finalists in this category were Whitchurch Silk Mill and the National Trust Foxbury.

 Hampshire’s Choice Award Public Vote

 Almost 2000 votes were cast in the public vote which shows the incredible support in Hampshire for work that promotes a living and thriving countryside.

 The 2019 Hampshire’s Choice Award Winner was Bishop’s Waltham North Pond Conservation Volunteers for their Pond Restoration work.
 The group received a cheque for £500 which it plans to put towards the maintenance of the pond and the development of projects that promote increased engagement opportunities for people in the community.

 Colin Palma from Bishop’s Waltham North Pond Conservation Volunteers described what the Hampshire’s Choice Award meant to their group: ‘Having CPRE publicly acknowledge our conservation project at the Awards Evening represents the highlight for thousands of hours of work over ten years for our volunteers and our community.
 It truly was a thrill to win this prestigious award’.

 As always, heartfelt thanks to our wonderful sponsors for all their support with the Countryside Awards 2019.
 Without them the awards would not have been able to run.
 Thank you to Southern Co-op, Hastoe, Forest Holidays and our supporters Hampshire Fare.

-Sponsors for 2021 are Southern Co-op and Hastoe.
+Confirmed sponsors for the Countryside Awards 2022 are Southern Co-op and Hastoe.
 We’re looking for two new sponsors for the Rural Enterprise category and Young People category.
-If you’re interested in these sponsorship opportunities, please see our news release and sponsorship information.
+If you’re interested in these sponsorship opportunities, please see our sponsorship information.

-The 2021 Countryside Awards are not yet open for entries, however if you would like more information about getting involved, please contact the CPRE Hampshire office on 01962 841897 or email firstname.lastname@example.org.
+If you would like more information about getting involved in the Countryside Awards 2022, please contact the CPRE Hampshire office on 01962 841897 or email firstname.lastname@example.org.